YifengWong/TankGame/README.md

 	                "type": 1,
 	                "enemy_row": 10,
 	                "enemy_col": 10
-	            },
+	            }
 	        ],
 	        "walls": [
 	        ]
 	    }
 	]

-The game map is partitioned as 16*26 matrix.
+The game map is partitioned as 16\*26 matrix.
 Each "*_row" and "*_col" json attribute describes the position of the sprite.

 The above script create 2 checkpoints with different enemies and walls in it.
 The "type" attrbute describes the enemy type.
 Currently we only support 2 types of enemy so the value is only valid with 0 and 1.

-WARNING: Don't modify the file "Resources/script/default_checkpoint.json" unless you know what you are doing.
+*WARNING*: Don't modify the file "Resources/script/default_checkpoint.json" unless you know what you are doing.

 ## Links
 * [Cocos2d-x stable versions](http://www.cocos2d-x.org/download)